-In Chapter 4 of the novel, in which Dickens highlighted the term Telescopic Philanthropy by using it as the title, we revolve around the character of Mrs. Jellyby.
+In Chapter 4 of the novel Bleak House, in which Dickens highlighted the term Telescopic Philanthropy by using it as the chapter title, we revolve around the character of Mrs. Jellyby.
 Jellyby is obsessed with bettering an obscure African tribe but having little regard to her duties as wife and mother; or the notion of charity beginning at home.
-She spiritually abandons her family to work on philanthropic project to help people far away who she has never seen, namely The Borrioboola-Gha venture in deepest darkest Africa.
+She spiritually abandons her family to work on a philanthropic project to help people far away who she has never seen, namely The Borrioboola-Gha venture in deepest darkest Africa.

 She has devoted herself to an extensive variety of public subjects at various times and is at present (until something else attracts her) devoted to the subject of Africa, with a view to the general cultivation of the coffee berry—AND the natives—and the happy settlement, on the banks of the African rivers, of our superabundant home population.

 Description of Mrs. Jellyby and her philanthropic causes (Bleak House, Chapter 4).